InspiringGroup-Lab/CoGNN/README.md

 ## 1 Introduction

-These artifacts correspond to our prototype implementation of the CoGNN and our evaluations of it.
+These artifacts correspond to our prototype implementation of CoGNN and our evaluations of it.
 Currently, we implement the training and inference of Graph Convolutional Network (GCN).

 Here is the organization of the artifacts in the Docker image we provide: